pixavier/mqtt4snap/README.md

 ## Blocks and usage

 You can execute the Hello World! code as a starting point.
-If you use secured pages you will need the first option, else, for non secure pages you will need the second one:
+If you use secured pages you will need the first option, else, for non secured pages, you will need the second one:
 ## [Hello World!](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/HelloWorld.xml)

 ## [Hello World! without SSL](http://extensions.snap.berkeley.edu/snap/snap.html#open:http://raw.githubusercontent.com/pixavier/mqtt4snap/master/HelloWorld_NoSSL.xml)